-HHS nominee Dr. Price promises physician-friendly reforms
+New HHS Secretary Dr. Price promises physician-friendly reforms

 More from AACU: Urologist elected to House while docs' number in Congress drop

-As HHS secretary, Dr. Price would administer a budget of more than $1 trillion and oversee agencies including the Centers for Medicare & Medicaid Services, the National Institutes of Health, the Centers for Disease Control and Prevention, and the Food and Drug Administration.
+As HHS secretary, Dr. Price will administer a budget of more than $1 trillion and oversee agencies including the Centers for Medicare & Medicaid Services, the National Institutes of Health, the Centers for Disease Control and Prevention, and the Food and Drug Administration.
 As such, according to Kaiser Health News, he "can interpret laws in different ways… and rewrite regulations and guidance, which is how many important policies are actually carried out."

 Dr. Price is also expected to play a key role in repealing the Affordable Care Act (ACA) and making significant changes to Medicare.